lilyinstarlight/nixos-cosmic/readme.md

 ### Flakes

-If you have an existing `configuration.nix`, you can use the `nixos-cosmic` flake with the following:
+If you have an existing `configuration.nix`, you can use the `nixos-cosmic` flake by adding the following to /etc/nixos/flake.nix:

 ```nix
 {